French Open, day 1 women’s roundup: Azarenka, Halep win as ‘ridiculous’ weather clouds opening day

-Roland Garros got underway in the “ridiculous” chill and damp of Paris on Sunday with former world No 1 Victoria Azarenka walking off court, complaining that it was “too cold” to play.
+Roland Garros got underway in the “ridiculous” chill and damp of Paris on Sunday with former world No 1 Victoria Azarenka walking off court, complaining that it was “too cold” to play while top seed Simona Halep celebrated her birthday with an easy win.

 The French Open, which was pushed back from its traditional May-June slot due to the coronavirus, began in steady drizzle and temperatures struggling to reach 10 degrees (50F).